 Why is Soil Health so important?

-Improving soil health improves land productivity, long-term sustainability, and importantly helps store a significant portion of carbon - all important in fighting climate change and providing food for a growing global population.
+Improving soil health boosts land productivity, long-term sustainability, and notably helps store a significant portion of carbon - all key in fighting climate change and providing food for a growing global population.

 Improving Soil Health is the most agreed upon pillar of Regenerative Agriculture

-The main practices included in Regenerative Agriculture to increase soil health and biodiversity
+The main practices included in Regenerative Agriculture strive to improve soil health and biodiversity

 Where does the term Regenerative Agriculture come from?